GoogleCloudPlatform/cluster-health-scanner/README.md

 The **[`deploy/`](deploy/)** directory contains the code to deploy CHS on a cluster.
 This is currently done for GKE clusters using [Helm](https://helm.sh/).
-If you're looking to quickly start using CHS on your cluster, you will only need to install the Health Runner Helm chart which will already contain all the health checks that are part of CHS.
+If you're looking to quickly start using CHS on your cluster, you only need to install the Health Runner Helm chart, which contains all the health checks included in CHS.
 See the [section below](#3-running-chs) for details on running CHS.